Pay per call is a form of affiliate marketing where the affiliate is paid for live phone calls if they meet the requirements of the end buyer.

 - Contact Us

 If you don’t know where to start, here is a pest control landing page you could edit to your needs and upload to your server.

 I use Instapage to create my landing pages/websites.
 It’s a drag and drop landing page builder that makes creating web pages a breeze.
 I actually think Instapage is a godsend for advanced pay per call.

-Note: Ringba is offering 200+ free pay per call landing pages, like the one above, for download here.
+Note: Ringba is offering 200+ free pay per call landing pages for download here.